Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 Step 1: Work With Multiple Yarn Strands

-I use extra yarn for these, using 4 strands on the soles so that the slippers are cushioned and wear longer.
-I also work my toppers in 2–3 strands.
+I use extra yarn for these, using four strands on the soles so that the slippers are cushioned and wear longer.
+I also work my toppers in two or three strands.

 This adds warmth and durability, and in fact, many folks have found that these slippers have lasted winter after winter instead of wearing out quickly (as is seen with thin, one-stranded slippers).